 Laura Bieger on 1619 Project’s Aesthetics as Social Engagement

-In this interview, Professor Bieger discusses her essay “The 1619 Project as Aesthetic and Social Practice; or, the Art of the Essay in the Digital […]
+n this interview, Professor Bieger discusses her essay “The 1619 Project as Aesthetic and Social Practice; or, the Art of the Essay in the Digital Age” which examines the purpose, usefulness, successes, and failures of the 1619 Project.

 Philip Reichel on Slave Patrols Origins of the Police